daniellacosse-code/onlyweb.dev/framework/README.md

 ## concepts

-TODO
+TODO: explain that mainly there are two environments with mirrored APIs:

-- backend vs. frontend
+- backend vs. frontend (globalThis)
 - page vs. element
 - inliner vs. template

 ## example

-See the [onlyweb.dev application source](../app/) for a full example!
+See the [[WIP] onlyweb.dev application source](../app/) for a full example!